Skip to content

 Subpoena coverage may not be at the top of the list of things you look for in a real estate errors & omissions policy.
 In fact, you may not have really thought about getting subpoenaed.
 Our client may not have worried much about it either—until it happened to him.
 Notice that the broker and the agent hadn’t done anything wrong or had complaints lodged against them.
 They were being used to support somebody else’s argument.
 That’s little comfort when you’re faced with a subpoena.

 If you are subpoenaed, you face the cost of hiring an attorney to help prepare a response or to represent you.
-If, however, you have subpoena coverage included in your real estate E&O, the only call you need to make is to your insurer.
+You should advise your broker and advise your real estate errors and omissions insurer.
 Is subpoena coverage included in your E&O?
 It’s worth checking.

-CRES includes Subpoena coverage under our “Broad Form” coverage.
-For individual E&O coverage, Broad Form is included in most base CRES E&O policies when your state requires real estate E&O coverage (and is optional in other states).
-For firm E&O policies, Broad Form is an affordable option.
-With this coverage, your attorney’s fees are taken care of,so you can have an attorney provide advice regarding the production of documents, prepare you for sworn testimony, and represent you at the deposition.
+Depending on your state, your CRES real estate E&O may include Subpoena coverage under our “Broad Form” endorsement, or it may be an affordable option.
+For individual E&O coverage, Broad Form is included in most base CRES E&O plans when your state requires real estate E&O coverage (and may be an affordable option in other states).
+For company real estate errors and omissions plans, Broad Form may be an affordable option in your state.
+With this coverage, your fees to respond to a subpoena will be reimbursed, including your attorney fees and the production of documents if applicable.

 If you’re a CRES client and get subpoenaed, contact us within 14 days of receiving the subpoena to activate your coverage.
-Subpoena coverage could save you up to $30,000.
+Subpoena coverage could reimburse you for up to $30,000 in costs of responding to the subpoena.

 Back To Top